websanco/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-a-catalog-page.md

 # Creating a Catalog Page

-The [Catalog](./commerce-storefront-pages/catalog.md) page is the primary entry point for users to browse products that are being offered in a store.
-It includes the following widgets: _Search Bar_, _Options Facets_, _Specification Facet_, _Category Facet_ and _Search Results_.
-To learn more about Commerce widgets see the [Widget Reference](./liferay-commerce-widgets/widget-reference.md).
+The [Catalog](./commerce-storefront-pages/catalog.md) page is the primary way for customers to browse, search, and select Channel Products.
+The following widgets are recommended for the Catalog page: _Search Bar_, _Options Facets_, _Specification Facet_, _Category Facet_, _Sort_, and _Search Results_.
+To learn more about these and other Commerce widgets, see [Widget Reference](./liferay-commerce-widgets/widget-reference.md).

-This article documents an example of how to build a Catalog page without the use of an [accelerator](../starting-a-store/accelerators.md).
+This article documents an example of how to build a Catalog page without using an [accelerator](../starting-a-store/accelerators.md).

 ## Prerequisites